cambridge-ceu/csd3/applications/DNAnexus.md

 ---

+[^1]:
+    To facilitate the upcoming training courses by DNAnexus, the resource is made available for CEU users here, [/rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/](/rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/).

+    > For instance one only to do these to use `dx` and apps in `dx-toolkit`,
+    >
+    > ```bash
+    > # dx:
+    > module load python/3.7
+    > source /rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/py37/bin/activate
+    > dx help ls
+    > # dx-toolkit:
+    > module load gcc/6 texlive python/2.7
+    > cd /rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/dx-toolkit && source environment
+    > ```

-[^1]: A summary of all commands is available from [https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).
+[^2]: A summary of all commands is available from [https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).
-[^2]:
+[^3]:
     Instead of the `dx login` and `dx logout` pair one can login with a token, i.e.,

     > ```bash